What Is a Subjective Complement?

 Practical Exercises

 Below are three short passages followed by a set of sentences.
-For each sentence, identify the linking verb (if present) and label the subjective complement as either a predicate adjective (PA) or a predicate nominative (PN) Turns out it matters..
+For each sentence, identify the linking verb (if present) and label the subjective complement as either a predicate adjective (PA) or a predicate nominative (PN) It's one of those things that adds up..

 Passage A